Graph Neural Networks over the Air for Decentralized Tasks in Wireless Networks: Graph Neural Networks over the Air

-Let $\mathcal{G}= ( \mathcal{V}, \mathcal{E} )$ be a graph with node set $\mathcal{V} = \{ 1,\cdots,n \}$ and edge set $\ccalE$.
-The graph structure can be represented by an $n \times n$ matrix $\bbS$, referred to as the graph shift operator, with $(i,j)$th entry $[\bbS]_{ij}=s_{ij}$ non-zero only if node $j$ is connected to node $i$, i.e., $(j,i)\in \mathcal{E}$, or $i=j$, such as the adjacency matrix $\bbA$ and the Laplacian matrix $\bbL$ \cite{sandryhaila2013discrete}.
-The graph signal is a vector defined on the nodes $\bbx = [x_1,\ldots,x_n]^\top$, where the $i$th entry $x_i$ is the signal value associated to node $i$.
+Consider a graph $\mathcal{G}= ( \mathcal{V}, \mathcal{E} )$ with node set $\mathcal{V} = \{ 1,\cdots,n \}$ and edge set $\ccalE$.
+The graph structure can be represented by an $n \times n$ matrix $\bbS$, referred to as the graph shift operator, with $(i,j)$th entry $[\bbS]_{ij}=s_{ij}$ non-zero if node $j$ is connected to node $i$, i.e., $(j,i)\in \mathcal{E}$, or $i=j$, e.g., the adjacency matrix $\bbA$ \cite{sandryhaila2013discrete}.
+The graph signal is a vector defined on the nodes $\bbx = [x_1,...,x_n]^\top$, where the $i$th entry $x_i$ is the signal value associated to node $i$.
 The graph serves as a mathematical representation of the network topology and the graph signal captures the network states.
-For example, in a multi-agent system, nodes can correspond to agents, edges to communication links, and signal values to agent states.
+For example, in a multi-agent system, nodes correspond to agents, edges to communication links, and signal values to agent states \cite{gao2023online}.

 The graph shift operation $\bbS \bbx$ is one of the key operations in graph signal processing.
-It assigns to each node $i$ the aggregated information from its neighboring nodes $[\bbx^{(1)}]_i = [\bbS\bbx]_i$ and extends the signal shifting from the time/space domain to the graph domain.
-In the context of real-world networked systems (e.g., sensor networks and multi-agent systems), this corresponds to message exchanges between the neighboring sensors/agents over available communications links.
-However, $\bbS\bbx$ assumes perfect signal transmissions between nodes and ignores the fact that communication links suffer from channel fading and additive noise in practice.
+It assigns to each node $i$ the aggregated information from its neighboring nodes $[\bbx^{(1)}]_i = [\bbS\bbx]_i$, which extends signal shifting from the time / space domain to the graph domain.
+In the decentralized setting over physical networked systems (e.g., sensor networks and multi-robot systems), this corresponds to message exchanges between the neighboring sensors / robots through available communication links.
+However, $\bbS\bbx$ assumes perfect signal transmissions among nodes and ignores the fact that communication links suffer from channel fading and additive noise in the real world.

-\textbf{Communication channel.} We assume that each node exchanges information wirelessly with the neighboring nodes in its communication range.
-The channel between the nodes $i$ and $j$ is modeled as a slow fading channel, the signal value $[\bbx]_j$ is transmitted in an uncoded/analog manner, and the neighborhood information is aggregated at node $i$ with over-the-air computation, i.e.,
+\textbf{Communication channel.} We consider that each node exchanges information wirelessly with the neighboring nodes in its communication range.
+The wireless channel between nodes $i$ and $j$ is modeled as a slow fading channel